gmmatt/torgeternity/Readme.md

 - Fixed issue causing buff effects on attributes to fail to reset on close.
 - Fixed issue where threats could not be edited
+- Multiple updates to item and actor sheets to ensure compatibility with version 10
+- Armor/shield equip/unequip icon on Gear page now turns associated Effects on/off
+- Fixed issue where chat hyperlinks did not work when actively defending

 v.
 2.6.7
 - Fixed issue where some fields on threats could not be edited